gdbroman/broman.blog/_posts/2020/2020-11-15-the-urban-animal.md

 permalink: the-urban-animal
 ---

-We head to work, acting as if we've never heard of sex, sadness, or shitting. *No, sir - all neocortex here!*
+We head to work, acting as if we've never heard of sex, sadness, or shitting.

-As if we're not messy creatures, deeply driven by survival.
+As if we're all neocortex, not deeply driven by survival.

 As if we're not scared it could all end at any moment - confused as to what we're supposed to do about it?